anhha9/api-behavior-anomaly/README.md

 2. To engineer new predictive features from the available graphs
 3. To develop a supervised-learning model to classify the behaviours into normal and abnormal behaviors

+## Main insights
+By cleaning the data and through exploratory data analysis, we found out that anomalous behavviour patterns are characterised by:
+- Higher API access durations (measured in seconds)
+- Higher V-session duations (measured in minutes)
+- Traffic coming from data centers

+## Engineered features

+## Model selection